ofek/privy/README.rst

 Installation
 ------------

-Privy is available on Linux/macOS and Windows and supports Python 2.7, 3.4+, and PyPy.
+Privy is available on Linux/macOS and Windows and supports Python 2.7, 3.3+, PyPy, and PyPy3.3-5.5+.

 .. code-block:: bash